094459/newsletter-oss-projects/README.md

 [sample-code-for-a-secure-vault-using-aws-nitro-enclaves](https://aws-oss.beachgeek.co.uk/43c) - This repository contains a sample secure vault solution built using AWS Nitro Enclaves, a feature available exclusively through the AWS Nitro System hypervisor on supported Amazon EC2 instances.
 A vault solution is useful when you need to ensure sensitive data (such as Protected Health Information (PHI)/Personally Identifiable Information (PII)) is properly secured at rest and can only be decrypted through approved channels.
 Check out more details about how cool Nitro Enclaves are by reading the supporting documentation for this project, [About the AWS Nitro Enclaves Vault](https://aws-oss.beachgeek.co.uk/43b).(#203)

+**security-hardened-amis-for-eks**

+[security-hardened-amis-for-eks](https://aws-oss.beachgeek.co.uk/4d1) provides a fully automated solution to create security-hardened Amazon EKS AMIs that comply with either CIS Level 1 or Level 2 standards.
+This solution will help you if you are looking for guidance on how to generate a CIS-hardened AMI for EKS, as well as if you are encountering issues with workloads running on your own custom, CIS-hardened AMIs. (#210)

 **security-hub-compliance-analyzer**

 [security-hub-compliance-analyzer](https://aws-oss.beachgeek.co.uk/41s) this repo provides a compliance analysis tool which enables organisations to more quickly articulate their compliance posture and also generate supporting evidence artefacts.
 Security Hub Compliance Analyzer (SHCA) generates artefacts in support of Department of Defense Risk Management Framework (RMF) Information System accreditation.
 Utilising Amazon Web Services provided documentation, mapping NIST800-53-Rev-5 Controls to AWS Security Hub Security Control IDs, SHCA requests the current environment compliance from Security Hub and generates a zip file stored in Amazon S3 containing discrete artefacts in CSV, JSON, OCSF providing SecOps with artefacts to import into the RMF tool.(#202)